sphinx-doc/sphinx/doc/markup/code.rst

     <http://pygments.org/docs/lexers/>`_.

-* If highlighting with the selected language fails (i.e. Pygments emits an "Error" token), the block is not highlighted in any way.
+* If highlighting with the selected language fails (i.e. Pygments emits an "Error" token), the block is not highlighted in any way, unless the highlighting language is passed with ``force_`` prepended to it.

 Line numbers
 ^^^^^^^^^^^^